 Portability

-Some devices are marketed as portable projectors, which tends to mean that they’re easy to take around with you, don’t take much effort to set up, and have a chargeable battery.
+Some devices are marketed as portable projectors, which tends to mean they’re smaller, don’t take much effort to set up and have a rechargeable battery.

-Usually, battery life is roughly a couple of hours, which will give you enough time to squeeze in a film before a recharge – unless you were planning on screening the latest Scorsese epic.
+Usually, battery life is roughly a couple of hours, which is enough time to squeeze in a film.

 Ease of use

 There are several ways of viewing content on most projectors.
-You can connect external devices via an HDMI or USB cable, use screen mirroring from your phone, or use streaming services via Wi-Fi.
+You can connect external devices via an HDMI or USB cable, use screen mirroring from your phone or tablet, or use streaming services via wi-fi.

-Many projectors encourage you to sign up with your Google account and download apps directly onto the device.
+Many projectors allow you to sign in with your Google account and download apps directly onto the device.
 Bear in mind that not all apps are available on all projectors.
-We found some that are missing key apps such as Netflix.
+We found some projectors that are missing key apps, such as Netflix.

-Projectors usually come with their own remote control, while some have the option of downloading an app and controlling them via your phone.
+Projectors usually come with a remote control, while some have the option of downloading an app and controlling them with your phone.
 A common accessibility setting is voice control, which means you don’t need a remote at all.

 Screen setup